 - ∞ Call your best friend and perhaps even meet up for a cuppa.
-It is really tempting to hibernate in winter but socialising gives a great sense of belonging and makes you feel appreciated.
+It’s tempting to hibernate in winter but socialising gives a great sense of belonging and makes you feel appreciated.
 Make sure to keep the conversation light!

-- ∞ Get moving especially if you are sitting at a desk all day, even if it is just for a few minutes.
-Exercise releases endorphins, adrenaline, serotonin and dopamine and with all those dancing around inside you are sure to feel livelier.
+- ∞ Get moving especially if you’re sitting at a desk all day, even if it is just for a few minutes.
+Exercise releases endorphins, adrenaline, serotonin and dopamine and with all those dancing around inside you’re sure to feel livelier.

 - ∞ Don’t forget to laugh.
 Laughter clubs are everywhere.
 A good laugh send you straight into a relaxed state.
 It lowers your blood pressure and also stimulates endorphins.
 Remember how good you feel after you hear a good joke?
 Of course you don’t need to join a club, a funny movie, a joke on facebook are all good.

 Cook up a big pot of yummy warming winter soup this weekend.
-I found this interesting variation on traditional Potato and Leek soup and I went out yesterday to pick up the ingredients (organic of course!).
-This chef catered a party for me once and he made a great array of delicious and unusual foods that catered for special diets.
+I found this interesting variation on traditional Potato and Leek soup.
+This chef catered a party for me once and his food was delicious.
 If you have a slow cooker put on a nourishing casserole for dinner.
 You can load it up with root vegetables full of nutrients for a great health boost.

-I am not about to pack away my winter woolies, not for a long time yet, in spite of the positive forecast of that friend-of-a-friend.
-But I am going to look for the parts of winter for which I am grateful, the crispness of the air, the beauty of the fog hanging low over the river in the morning, the awesome heater I have in my house, the chance to wear my great collection of beautiful boots, and the reassurance that the wheel of life continues rolling along.
-But right now I am off outside to pick some of the gorgeously scented and very aptly named “Erlicheer” jonquils to bring into the house to lift my winter spirits and remind me that Spring really is in fact, just around the corner.
+I’m not about to pack away my winter woolies for a long time yet, in spite of the positive forecast of that friend-of-a-friend.
+But I am going to look for the parts of winter for which I’m grateful.
+There’s the crispness of the air, the beauty of the fog hanging low over the river in the morning, the awesome heater I have in my house, the chance to wear my great collection of beautiful boots, and the reassurance that the wheel of life continues rolling along.
+But right now I’m off outside to pick some of the gorgeously scented and very aptly named “Erlicheer” jonquils to bring into the house to lift my winter spirits and remind me that Spring really is in fact, just around the corner.